Common Idioms and Phrases: Meanings and Origins

 "Break a Leg!"

 How many times have we heard someone shout, "Break a leg!" to someone going onstage?
 This is a phrase that seems to be counter intuitive.
-Certainly, you don't want someone to actually break their leg onstage, so where did such a saying come into existence?
+Certainly, you don't want someone to actually break their leg onstage.
+Where did such a saying come into existence?

 The phrase was first recorded in print in the early 1900s.